 The doctor also will do a physical exam and focus on the nervous system by testing balance, coordination, nerve function, and reflexes.
 Sometimes a computed tomography (CAT scan or CT scan) or magnetic resonance imaging (MRI) brain scan will be done to rule out internal bleeding or other problems from the injury.

 Some kids who have head injuries from playing organized sports are examined by a coach or athletic trainer immediately after they're injured.
-This "sideline testing" is becoming more common in schools and sports leagues.
-By watching a child's behavior and doing a few simple tests, a trained person can see if the child needs immediate medical care.
-Often, these sideline results are compared with similar tests done at the start of the sports season (called "baseline concussion tests") to check for changes in brain function.
-These tests also can help doctors make a diagnosis.
+This is known as sideline concussion testing because it might happen on the sidelines during a game.
+Sideline testing is common in schools and sports leagues.
+By watching a player's behavior and doing a few simple tests, a trained person can see if immediate medical care is needed.

 Because each concussion is unique, symptoms can differ in severity.
 For this reason, treatment depends on a child's particular condition and situation.

 If a concussion is not serious enough to require hospitalization, a doctor will give instructions on home care.
 This includes watching the child closely for the first 24 to 72 hours after the injury.
 It is not necessary to wake the child up while he or she is sleeping to check for symptoms.

 If a child has a headache that gets worse quickly, becomes increasingly confused, or has other symptoms (such as continued vomiting), it may mean there is a more serious problem.
 Call the doctor if your child has any of these symptoms.

 Otherwise, home care for a concussion may include:

 - Physical rest.
 This means not doing things like sports and physical activities until the concussion is completely healed.
 While they still have symptoms, kids should do only the basic activities of day-to-day living.
 This reduces stress on the brain and decreases the chances of re-injuring the head in a fall or other accident.